urbanjost/apps/xpand/docs/xpand.md

 DESCRIPTION
 ===========

-Convert tabs in each FILE to spaces, writing to standard output.
+Defaults to converting tabs in each FILE to spaces, writing to standard output.
 If no filename is specified standard input is read.
 Tab stops are assumed to be every eight (8) columns.
 Trailing spaces, carriage returns, and newlines are removed.

 OPTIONS
 =======